exercism/sml/README.md

 There is a [comprehensive guide][guide-practice-exercise] on how to add an exercise to one of the exercism tracks.
 It is advisable that you skim over the text.
-You don't have to remember everything, we recall the essentials her anyway.
+You don't have to remember everything, we recall the essentials here anyway.
 We also provide the track-specific details here.
-Down below we describe tooling which helps you with the boilerplate - it makes it very easy to add an exercise.
+Down below we describe tooling which helps you with the boilerplate.

 Basically, adding an exercise means to do the following things.

-- Register exercise in `{{ repo-path }}/config.json`,
+- Register the exercise in `{{ repo-path }}/config.json`,
 - Use tooling to generate *exercise-folder* `exercises/practice/{{ slug }}/`,
 - Provide a solution for the exercise in `example.sml`,
 - Check if the linter (configlet) is satisfied.

-So the first thing we do is to *register* it in `<repo>/config.json` under the field `exercises/practice`.
+### Register exercise in `{{ repo-path }}/config.json`

 This step needs to be done manually.
+You have to add a block looking like that under `exercises/practice`:

 ```json
 {